 In 1908, Rodin started to place some of his works in the garden.
 Today the gardens contain about 20 bronzes, including "The Gates of Hell," a work commissioned for above a doorway.
 The image was inspired by Dante's "Inferno," and features "The Thinker" in it.Continue to 3 of 4 below.

 The little lake in the Rodin Museum garden is a lovely spot for families to take a break or have a picnic.
 Also, food is available at an outdoor restaurant on the museum grounds.Continue to 4 of 4 below.

 Rodin Museum Metro Stop

 If you arrive at the Varenne Metro station, you can also see some of Rodin's sculptures on the platform.
-The building is served by Metro Line 13 (stop is Varenne or Invalides) and R.E.R line C (stop is Invalides).
+The building is served by Metro Line 13, the stop is Varenne or Invalides and on the R.E.R line C, the stop is Invalides.